urbanadventurer/Android-PIN-Bruteforce/README.md

 - USB OTG (On The Go) cable/adapter (USB male Micro-B to female USB A), and a standard charging cable (USB male Micro-B to male A).
 - That's all!

+## 📱 How it works

+It uses a USB OTG cable to connect the locked phone to the Nethunter device.
+It emulates a keyboard, automatically trys PINs, and waits after trying too many wrong guesses.

+[Nethunter phone] <--> [USB OTG adaptor] <--> [USB cable] <--> [Locked Android phone]

+The USB HID Gadget driver provides emulation of USB Human Interface Devices (HID).
+This enables an Android Nethunter device to emulate keyboard input to the locked phone.
+It's just like plugging a keyboard into the locked phone and pressing keys.

+⏱ This takes a bit over 16.6 hours to try all possible 4 digit PINs, but with the optimised PIN list it should take you much less time.

 ## 🌟 Benefits

-- You can use a Nethunter phone
+- Turn your NetHunter phone into an Android PIN cracking machine
+- Unlike other methods, you do not need ADB or USB debugging enabled on the locked phone
-- You don't need to buy a Rubber Ducky or expensive forensic hardware
+- You don't need to buy special hardware, e.g. Rubber Ducky, Teensy, Cellebrite, XPIN Clip, etc.
 - You can easily modify the backoff time to crack other types of devices
 - It works!

 ## ⭐ Features

-- Log file
+- Optimised PIN list
+- Bypasses phone pop-ups including the Low Power warning
 - Detects when the phone is unplugged or powered off, and waits while retrying every 5 seconds
 - Configurable delays of N seconds after every X PIN attempts
-- Optimised PIN list
-- Bypasses phone pop-ups including the Low Power warning
+- Log file

 ## Installation